Ramboda Falls

 Ramboda Falls is 109 m high and the eleventh tallest waterfall in Sri Lanka and the 729th tallest waterfall in the world.
-It is situated in Pussellawa area, on the A5 highway at Ramboda Pass.
+It is situated in Kothmale area, on the A5 highway at Ramboda Pass.
 The waterfall is formed by the Panna Oya which is a tributary of Kothmale Oya.
 The falls have an elevation 945 m above sea level.